 The unique power of multigrain XRD has been further demonstrated by its capability to identify a minor phase in an assemblage.
 Most peaks of a minor phase are overshadowed by the diffraction of major phases in a powder XRD pattern.
 In a previous experiment, seifertite (SiO2) was found to exist as a minor phase in a lower mantle assemblage; only peak (110) was visible without overlapping with the peaks from the major phase pPv [30], as shown in Fig. 3(a).
-Still, over 100 grains of seifertite were confirmed by applying multigrain XRD, although most grains showed weak diffraction due to their tiny grain sizes.
-The proportion of a minor phase to a major phase can be roughly estimated by the relative intensities in the integrated powder diffraction peaks (Fig. 3(a)).
-In a multigrain XRD dataset, sometimes only a small number of grains can be indexed for a minor phase.
-Nevertheless, a tiny grain from a minor phase can still be identified and treated as a single crystal, which is otherwise impossible using conventional XRD techniques (Fig. 3(b)).
-Thus, the development of high-pressure multigrain XRD enables these previously impossible tasks and drives forward laboratory exploration of the Earth's entire interior.
+Still, over 100 grains of seifertite were confirmed by applying multigrain XRD, although most grains showed

 Fig. 3.
-XRD data of a phase assemblage including a dominant pPv phase and a minor phase of seifertite (SiO2). (a) An integrated powder XRD pattern showing the weak proportion of SiO2 at 129 GPa and after temperature quenching; (b) the multigrain XRD pattern including two Friedel pairs of {221} from one selected grain of seifertite.
+XRD data of a phase assemblage including a dominant pPv phase and a minor phase of seifertite $(SiO_2)$ . (a) An integrated powder XRD pattern showing the weak proportion of SiO2 at 129 GPa and after temperature quenching; (b) the multigrain XRD pattern including two Friedel pairs of {221} from one selected grain of seifertite.
+S: silica.
 Reproduced from Ref.
-[30] with permission of GeoScienceWorld, © 2016.
-S: silica.
+[30] with permission of GeoScienceWorld. © 2016.